 Explore how to best meet the needs of a diverse cross-section of students in the online Master of Education in Curriculum and Instruction with a concentration in Special Education program.
-Designed to align with 21st century learning, the Master in Curriculum and Instruction online program provides you with a deep understanding of the issues related to teaching and learning conditions for children with mild to moderate disabilities.
+Designed to align with 21st century learning, this online special education master's degree program provides you with a deep understanding of the issues related to teaching and learning conditions for children with mild to moderate disabilities.

 With a special education master's concentration, you'll learn traditional, innovative and research-based approaches that support the instructional and transitional needs of children in inclusive classrooms from preschool through high school.
 The history and legislation of special education at the federal and state levels as they relate to the Education and Secondary Education Act (ESEA) also are examined.

 The online MEd in Curriculum and Instruction program prepares educators in all settings to be leaders in their field, with a global awareness across cultures and geographies.
 You'll explore the role of "educational leader" and what that means in both a traditional and non-traditional learning setting.
 By the end of your program, you'll emerge with a ready-to-implement curriculum, along with a professional portfolio that showcases your abilities as a leader in education.

-The online MEd in Curriculum and Instruction program with a concentration in special education includes nine core education courses and three courses specific to special education.
+The online MEd in Curriculum and Instruction program with a special education master's concentration includes nine core education courses and three courses specific to special education.
 Upon completion of the online curriculum and instruction master's program, you will be prepared to:

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your Master in Curriculum and Instruction online degree at SNHU include: